cocos/cocos-docs/en/sdk/fb-an-and-live.md

 **Note**:

-- The first time you compile on Android requires using Android Studio to open the built-after project to download the support packages that Facebook needs.
-(If the download fails, it is recommended to switch the network or set up the HTTP proxy for Android Studio)
+- The first time you compile on Android requires using Android Studio to open the built-after project to download the support packages that Facebook needs (If the download fails, it is recommended to switch the network or set up the HTTP proxy for Android Studio).
+And Android Phone needs to be in version 6.0 or above.
 - When you use Xcode to compile for iOS, you need to open `.xcworkspace` file instead of `.xcodeproj` file.
+And iOS devices need to be in version 11 or above.

   ![](fb-an-and-live/xcode.png)